palonso444/MineMadness/README.md

 BUG: When going to next level, Sawyer loses gained movements due to leveling up

+BUG: when Sawyer is revived and lands on a tile with powder, character does not appear.

 Level number as a popup at beginning of level

 Player can assign points to character when leveling up